-In this post I’m reporting on a recent survey I made in the context of a Linked Data project I’m working on, SAILS.
 The Resource Description Framework (RDF) is a data model and language which is quickly gaining momentum in the open-data and data-integration worlds.
-In SAILS we’re developing a prototype for rdf-data manipulation and querying, but since the final application (of which the rdf-components is part of) will be written in Python and Django, in what follows I tried to gather information about all the existing libraries and frameworks for doing rdf-programming using python.
+In this post I'm reporting on a recent survey I made in the context of a Linked Data project I'm working on, SAILS.
+In SAILS we're developing a prototype for RDF-data manipulation and querying, but since the final application will be written in Python and Django, in what follows I tried to gather information about all the existing libraries and frameworks for doing RDF-programming using python.

 RdfLib (download) is a pretty solid and extensive rdf-programming kit for python.
 It contains parsers and serializers for RDF/XML, N3, NTriples, Turtle, TriX and RDFa.
 The library presents a Graph interface which can be backed by any one of a number of store implementations, including, memory, MySQL, Redland, SQLite, Sleepycat, ZODB and SQLObject.